kyaroch/kyaroch.github.io/_drafts/2016-06-09-cartodb-tutorial.md

 * **KML** or **KMZ** files
 * **GeoJSON**

 The beauty of CartoDB is that you don't really need to know how these files work or what they contain, and for our purposes here they're basically interchangeable.
-The one relevant difference is that you need a set of several shapefiles with different extensions.
+The one relevant difference is that in order to use shapefiles, you need a set of several files with different extensions.
 CartoDB requires you to combine them in a single zip archive, which is often the form you'll find them in anyway.

 Cities and counties will often have data portals or GIS websites where you can download these files – for example, see [this data for Chicago](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Precincts-current-/uvpq-qeeq) or [this data for San Francisco](https://data.sfgov.org/Geographic-Locations-and-Boundaries/Election-Precincts-Zipped-Shapefile-Format-/w3ua-z2my).
 Even if they're not available online, the government probably has them; if you have press credentials or are feeling bold, you could call them and ask.